react-component-enhance/trigger/README.md

 ## License

-rc-trigger is released under the MIT license.
+rce-trigger is released under the MIT license.